 We are so excited for our upcoming season!
 Here at the farm, we grow high quality, tasty vegetables, and we are ‘cide-free, which means pesticides and chemical fertilizers are never used on our farm.
 With our CSA program, we strive to make access to fresh, local vegetables easy for you!

 CSA stands for Community Supported Agriculture, where community members have an opportunity to support their local farms by purchasing seasonal shares in advance, and in return, their farmer commits to providing them with a weekly share of goods during that season.
 CSAs provide you with a direct relationship with your farmer, and they are a way for you to get incredibly fresh and local products each week.
 CSAs benefit farmers by providing them with customers prior to the season so they can better plan their growing and distribution, and the advance payment helps them purchase the supplies they need before crops are planted.
 By purchasing a CSA, you help reduce your carbon footprint, since the food you purchase comes from your own community and doesn’t have to travel very far.
 We love the CSA model for all of those reasons, and we really appreciate that we get to build a relationship with those that are purchasing our vegetables.
 We are also able to customize the CSA model as to how it best fits our farm.
 All of our farm practices are based in sustainability, and we’ve created a system that allows us to run our CSA without packaging everything in plastic, which helps us obtain our goal of growing and selling in the most ecologically sustainable manner that we can!

-Our CSA program runs for 16 weeks, beginning in June and ending in mid to late October.
-For 16 weeks, we provide you with vegetables that we have available for each of those weeks.
+Our CSA program runs for 18 weeks, beginning in June and ending in mid October.
+For 18 weeks, we provide you with vegetables that we have available for each of those weeks.
 We have both full and half shares available this season: